lukemorton/lukemorton.co.uk/posts/2013-09-23-hashes-for-data.md

 separating data from behaviour is a more tidy and efficient one.

-## An example
+Let's work with an example.
 We'll start with a data source.
 In this case, a mapper method called `#find_one_by_id`.
 When given an ID it returns a user.

 <script src="https://gist.github.com/DrPheltRight/6672861.js"></script>